Scaling Natural-Language Graph-Based Test Time Compute for Automated Theorem Proving: Methodology

 \subsubsection{Informal Proof Generation}

-The Informal proof generation integrates retrieved context into the language model prompt and uses the LLM to create a proof based on this enhanced input.
-If the proof is unsuccessful or incomplete, the framework iteratively deepens the context by one level in the knowledge graph, selecting the top-$k$ semantically closest neighboring nodes to uncover missing key concepts.
+Informal proof generation integrates retrieved-context into the language model prompt and uses the LLM to create an informal, natural language proof based on this enhanced input.
+Initially, generating a natural language proof allows KG-Prover to take advantage of the repository of known proofs outlined within the knowledge graph.
+If the proof fails to pass the verification stage, the framework iteratively deepens the context by one level in the knowledge graph, selecting the top-$k$ semantically closest neighboring nodes to uncover missing key concepts.
 The updated context is then used for subsequent proof generation attempts.